The-Musketeers-UU/coach-pro/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Supabase and Prisma

+If you see PostgREST errors like `Could not find the table 'public.user' in the schema cache`, make sure your Prisma schema has been applied to your Supabase database.
+See [docs/supabase-prisma.md](docs/supabase-prisma.md) for the steps to point Prisma at Supabase, deploy migrations locally, and run them from CI (e.g., Vercel) when you do not have direct terminal access.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: